rayna3000/bookcreator-candidate-test-be/README.md

 This API is inspired by the meme "I ain't reading all that, happy for u tho, or sorry that happened".

-This project was created using Google Cloud Platform's [cloud-run-microservice-template-nodejs](https://github.com/GoogleCloudPlatform/cloud-run-microservice-template-nodejs) template following their guide [Quickstart: Deploy to Cloud Run from a git repository](https://cloud.google.com/run/docs/quickstarts/deploy-continuously).
+This project was created using Google Cloud Platform's [cloud-run-microservice-template-nodejs](https://github.com/GoogleCloudPlatform/cloud-run-microservice-template-nodejs) template following their guide [Quickstart: Deploy to Cloud Run from a git repository](https://cloud.google.com/run/docs/quickstarts/deploy-continuously), in order to continuously deploy on every push to the main branch.

 ## API endpoints